kevinonyango254/album-manager-gui/README.md

-# album-manager-gui
-"This repository contains a graphical user interface (GUI) application for managing a list of music albums.
-The user can add, remove, and update albums, and view the list of all albums.
-The application is built using PyQt5 and stores the list of albums in a file called 'albums.json'."

 # Album Manager GUI

 This is a graphical user interface (GUI) application for managing a list of music albums.
 The user can add, remove, and update albums, and view the list of all albums.
-The application is built using PyQt5 and stores the list of albums in a file called 'cd.json'.
+The application is built using PyQt5 and stores the list of albums in a file called 'cdmethods.json'.

+Fun fact: Majority of the code is written by chatGPT, including the readme.md.

 ## Prerequisites